 How will digital technology affect the Brazilian orthodontics market?

 Brazil is a huge market.
 We have more than 20,000 orthodontists and we are one of the countries in the world with most orthodontists in relation to the overall population.
 Orthodontists need to start adapting if they want to compete and stay in business.
 Like in any country, these technologies are revolutionizing the way we work and therefore also the orthodontic market.
 The advantages are so powerful - with the model storage savings, improved communication, reduced chair time, efficient treatment planning software tools – that success in the market will soon be defined by those who have adapted to the technology.

 Why is the orthodontic market in Brazil so enormous?

 Carlo Marassi completed his specialization in Orthodontics at State University - São Paulo.
-His long list of professional achievements include - Master of Science degree - SLM Dentistry Research Center - Campinas, Mini-residence - Michigan University - Ann Arbor - US, Scientific director of the Brazilian Society of Orthodontists, Vice director of the Society of Orthodontics of Rio de Janeiro, Scientific director of the Straight- Wire Group of Rio de Janeiro, WFO fellow and American Association of Orthodontists member.
-He has 20 year of experience in Orthodontics through his private practice.
-He is also Editor in chief - Clinical Orthodontics - Dental Press, President and CEO of Marassi Training Institute, and recognized International Lecturer.
+His long list of professional achievements include - Master of Science degree - SLM Dentistry Research Center - Campinas, Mini-residence - Michigan University - Ann Arbor - US, Scientific director of the Brazilian Society of Orthodontists, Vice-director of the Society of Orthodontics of Rio de Janeiro, Scientific director of the Straight- Wire Group of Rio de Janeiro, WFO fellow and American Association of Orthodontists member.
+He has 20 years of experience in Orthodontics through his private practice.
+He is also Editor in chief - Clinical Orthodontics - Dental Press, President, and CEO of Marassi Training Institute, and recognized International Lecturer.